datahub-project/datahub/docs/how/updating-datahub.md

 ### Breaking Changes

-- #10419 - `aws_session_token` and `aws_region` are now required configurations in the DynamoDB connector.
+- #10419 - `aws_region` is now a required configuration in the DynamoDB connector.
 The connector will no longer loop through all AWS regions; instead, it will only use the region passed into the recipe configuration.

 ### Potential Downtime